Should I Invest In A DST?

 Several reasons, such as:

-However, as is true with most investments, there is no “one-size” fits for all investors.
-While a DST may be ideal for one real estate investor, it may be less than ideal for another investor.
+However, there is no “one-size-fits-all” investment strategy that works for every investor.
+While a DST may suit one real estate investor, it may not be the best choice for another.

 What Is A DST?